 Ticket Price: Free Entry

 A new exhibition of portraits from the museum’s extensive art collection, a busy schedule of travelling exhibitions, and a dedicated gallery of works by internationally renowned artist Joseph Wright of Derby are all featured in the museum.
-At the Museum and Art Gallery, the works of Joseph Wright of Derby are the crown jewels of the collections.
+At the Museum and Art Gallery in Nottingham, the works of Joseph Wright of Derby are the crown jewels of the collections.
 Wright’s paintings and sketches embody a spirit of discovery stimulated by the 18th-century Enlightenment.

 5. Pickford’s House